Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

-The proof of Lemma \ref{lem310} is complete. \end{proof} \begin{exm} Let $L_0$ be an embedded and spin Lagrangian submanifold of $X$, $\tilde L$ a disjoint union of two copies of $L_0$, and $i_L : \tilde L \to X$ the identity maps on each of the components.
-The fiber product $\tilde L \times_X \tilde L$ is a copy of 4 disjoint union of $L_0$, where two are diagonal components and two are switching components.
-We take two different spin structures $\sigma_1$ and $\sigma_2$ on $L_0$ and use them for two connected components of $\tilde L$ and obtain a relative spin structure.
+\begin{exm} Let $L_0$ be an embedded and spin Lagrangian submanifold of $X$, $\tilde L$ a disjoint union of two copies of $L_0$, and $i_L \colon \tilde L \to X$ the identity maps on each components.
+The fiber product $\tilde L \times_X \tilde L$ is disjoint union of 4 copies of $L_0$, where two are diagonal components and two are switching components.
+We take two different spin structures $\sigma_1$ and $\sigma_2$ on $L_0$ and use them for the two connected components of $\tilde L$ and obtain a relative spin structure.